 This post contains an affiliate link.
 As an Amazon Associate, we earn from qualifying purchases.
 The link is noted with an asterisk (*).

 Snack foods make up about 30% of many American’s daily calories – so snacking right is essential to your health today and tomorrow.
 Eighty percent of the time aim to choose snacks that are mostly whole foods or minimally refined.
+Snack like you’re setting an example for your kids!
 For snacks on the go, be prepared and have silicone reusable food bags* on hand.
 They reduce food waste, and can easily be tossed into the dishwasher.